 —Jennifer M., age 14

 “I believe it is our duty to give students accurate sexual health knowledge…”

 Children need guidance and structure to become productive individuals in society.
 We as educators must give them those tools and hope they use them to better themselves and others.
-Unfortunately there are gaps within the education system that need to be filled.
+Unfortunately, there are gaps within the education system that need to be filled.
 We see this most often with the sexual health curricula being taught to students in high school and younger.

-I feel that comprehensive programs encourage students to make smart decisions pertaining to sex rather then encourage them to do it in the first place.
+I feel that comprehensive programs encourage students to make smart decisions pertaining to sex rather than encourage them to do it in the first place.
 Making the decision to have sex will happen independently of the knowledge a child has.
 We would rather them be informed to be able to make a responsible decision.
 Not to say that abstinence is a bad thing.
 In fact its one of the most responsible choices a person could ever make.
-However we realize that not all students are going to choose that or choose to stay abstinent until married.
+However, we realize that not all students are going to choose that or choose to stay abstinent until married.
 I believe it is our duty to give students accurate sexual health knowledge whether or not they decide to have sex.

 I believe the answer is to present a more holistic program.
 The program should focus on not only prevention of negative sexual outcomes but overall sexual health and a comprehensive program is the only one that encompasses it all.